HOME

 MATCH TEC TO CONTROLLER'S CAPABILITY

-These two examples use a Model 5C7-350 temperature controller: 12-24 vdc, 7.5 amperes max without additional heatsinking.
+These two examples use a Model 5R7-350 temperature controller: 9-24 vdc, 7.5 amperes max (heatsink recommended for 3A or more).

-Note that the Model 5C7-350, like the Model 5C7-378, requires at least 12 vdc for its own operation, but can be configured to use two power sources.
-For TECs that have a Vmax less than 12 vdc use one power source for the controller and a second for the low voltage TEC.
+Note that the Model 5R7-350 requires at least 9 vdc for its own operation, but can be configured to use two power sources.
+For TECs that have a Vmax less than 9 vdc use one power source for the controller and a second for the low voltage TEC.

 MATCH POWER SUPPLY TO CONTROLLER

-Most controllers run the TEC with the same power that is used to run the controller itself.
-In this situation a single output power supply will suffice.
+If you can run the load with the same voltage that is used to run the controller itself, a single output power supply will suffice.

-Controllers such as the 5C7-378 and 5C7-350 can also run low voltage TE modules, but still require 12 to 24 vdc for the controller.
+Controllers such as the 5R7-001 can also run low voltage TE modules, but still require 12 or more volts for the controller itself.
 In this case you can use one power supply for the controller and one for the TEC, or dual output power supply.
-Usually the power supply for the controller would be 12 vdc and 1 amp - but the current draw is less than 500 milliamps, and the Model 5C7-350 can optionally go down to 9 vdc, and so smaller power supplies or even batteries could be used for the controller itself.
+Usually the power supply for the controller would be 12 vdc and 1 amp - but the current draw is less than 500 milliamps, and the Model 5R7-350 can optionally go down to 9 vdc, and so smaller power supplies or even batteries could be used for the controller itself.

-We can and do build controllers that run on 5 vdc or some other custom voltage or voltage range.
+We can and do build controllers that run on 5 vdc or some other custom voltage or voltage range for our OEM customers.

 MATCH POWER SUPPLY TO TEC